InvincibleRMC/csds435-project1/README.md

     - For determining hyperparameter we used `GridSearchCV` to evaluate diferent parameters.
 To see the optomized parameters check them out in `neural_network.py`.
 For data set 1 the default stores almost optomized so the improvement is not great.
 In data set 2 the accuracies are about the same but, precision, recall, and F1 are much higher.

 ## Results
+- Here we show the average results on the 10-fold Cross Validation.
 ### Dataset 1
 | Method  | Accuracy | Precision |Recall |F1 Measure|
 |:-------:|:-------:|:-------:|:-------:|:-------:|